marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-object-types.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RTL object types, RTL integers, RTL strings, RTL vectors, RTL expression, RTX (See RTL)

 .. _rtl-objects:

-.. index:: RTL object types

-.. index:: RTL integers

-.. index:: RTL strings

-.. index:: RTL vectors

-.. index:: RTL expression

-.. index:: RTX (See RTL)

 RTL Object Types
 ****************